 All information is available on the ERAS website.

 We require at least two years of training in a U.S. medical school to be considered for review.
-If you are seriously interested in a residency here at the University of Virginia, we encourage you to apply for a clinical clerkship in the June- October timeframe.
+If you are interested in a residency here at the University of Virginia, we encourage you to apply for a clinical clerkship in the June- October timeframe.
 Two to three students are accepted during each monthly rotation.
-A visit here would enable you to see our facilities, talk with our current residents, and an opportunity to meet and interview with our faculty.
-Visits to our department outside of the clinical clerkship experience are also encouraged.
+A visit here would enable you to see our facilities, talk with our current residents, and have an opportunity to meet and interview with our faculty.

 History of the University of Virginia School of Medicine